-At March 31, 2018, there was \$260.3 million in principal amount of Notes outstanding.
+At June 30, 2018, there was \$260.3 million in principal amount of Notes outstanding.
 As a result, there has been and remains an event of default under the Indenture which gives the holders of our Notes the right to demand repayment of the Notes and, subject to the terms of the Indenture, to foreclose on our assets that serve as collateral for the Notes.
 The collateral constitutes substantially all of our assets.
 We continue to pay interest on the Notes at their current rate of 12.5% per year on a monthly basis.
-We expect to sell our New York real estate for \$14.0 million in the third quarter of 2018, and we expect to use the net proceeds from the sale of the New York real estate to repay a portion of the Notes.
+After the quarter ended June 30, 2018, we closed on the sale of our New York real estate for \$14.0 million in gross proceeds and we expect to use the net proceeds of \$10.4 million from such sale to repay a portion of the Notes.
 See Note 1 elsewhere in these financial statements for additional detail regarding our continued recapitalization and restructuring efforts and our failure to repay the Notes at maturity.